Sam-Spencer/BarChart/README.md

  5. Connect the Bar Chart View to your ViewController Class: `@property (strong, nonatomic) IBOutlet BarChartView *barChart;`
  6. Loading data into the Bar Chart can be done using an `XML file` or with an `NSArray`.
 Please refer to one of the sections below about loading data.

+##Loading Data Dynamically
+Bar Chart provides easy ways to add and change content at anytime using `BarChartModel` and `BarChartView`.
+In addition to filling your Bar Chart with data from an NSArray or XML file, you can  add data / items individually using `BarChartModel`.
+Here's how you can setup a Bar Chart Model using a current Bar Chart, then update it in the interface:

+    // Create the Bar Chart Model
+    BarChartModel *chartModel = [[BarChartModel alloc] initWithBarChart:self.barChartFromInterface];

+    // Create the Data for the Bar Chart Model [chartModel addItem:@43 title:@"Yes" barColor:[UIColor blueColor] labelColor:nil showPopupTip:YES onSelection:nil];
+    [chartModel addItem:@40 title:@"No" barColor:[UIColor redColor] labelColor:nil showPopupTip:NO onSelection:^(BarView *barView, NSString *title, NSNumber *value, int index) {
+        NSLog(@"BarView (%@) selected.
+Title: %@, Value: %@, Index: %i", barView, title, value, index);
+    }];

+    // Update the chart with the specified configuration settings [chartModel updateChartWithPreConfiguration:^(BarChartView *barChart) {
+        [barChart setupBarViewShape:BarShapeSquared];
+        [barChart setupBarViewStyle:BarStyleFair];
+        [barChart setupBarViewAnimation:BarAnimationFloat];
+    }];

 ##Loading Data with NSArray
 Filling your Bar Chart with data from an NSArray is the easiest and most flexible way to setup and load data into a `BarChartView`.
 Bar Chart provides a simple method that properly formats and generates an `NSArray` for use with a Bar Chart.
 Here's how you can easily generate data for a Bar Chart: